sst/guide/_chapters/working-with-3rd-party-apis.md

 A common extension of Serverless Stack (that we have noticed) is to add a billing API that works with Stripe.
 In the case of our notes app we are going to allow our users to pay a fee for storing a certain number of notes.
 The flow is going to look something like this:

-1. The user is going to select the number of notes he wants to store and puts in his credit card information.
+1. The user is going to select the number of notes they want to store and puts in their credit card information.

 2. We are going to generate a one time token by calling the Stripe SDK on the frontend to verify that the credit card info is valid.